-The general permit covers five years.
+The general permit is active for five years.
 We begin permit development by issuing a preliminary determination.
-After reviewing comments on the appropriateness of a general permit, we either move forward with the proposal, or withdraw it in favor of another approach.
+After reviewing comments on the appropriateness of a general permit, we either move forward with the proposal or withdraw it in favor of another approach.

-After we issue the final general permit, an application for coverage is due within 90 days from all facilities with active biosolids management programs.
-We will review the highest-priority applications first.
-A public hearing may be required before we make a final decision on an individual approval.
+An application for coverage is due from all facilities with active management programs within 90 days from our issuance of a final general permit.
+Facilities requiring coverage under the baseline section of the permit only will be automatically covered on the effective date of the permit.
+We will review the highest priority applications first.
+A public hearing may be required before we make a final decision on an individual facility approval.

 We may impose additional or more stringent requirements, based on the proposal and local conditions.

 When we review a permit application, we also consider any sites where land application is proposed.
-If a facility wishes to add a new site at a later date, that is considered a permit modification and must go through the appropriate steps of the process, including SEPA review and public notice.
+If a facility wishes to make substantial changes to their operations at a later date, that is considered a permit modification and must go through the appropriate steps of the process, including a SEPA review and public notice.
 There may also be public hearings for individual facilities or specific land application sites.
-We will determine the need for a hearing on an individual facility proposal based on an assessment of the overall proposal and the level of interest.
+We will determine the need for a public hearing on an individual facility proposal based on an assessment of the overall proposal and the level of public interest.

-Until the new general permit is in effect, all permit actions must be handled under an "agreed order" process.
-The agreed-order process is the same as the general permit process, and includes a review under the State Environmental Policy Act and public notice.
+All permit actions had to be handled under an "agreed order" process while the expired general permit was in effect.
+This is the same as the general permit process, and included a review under the State Environmental Policy Act and public notice.

-The agreed order is binding and does not include a right of appeal for the applicant.
-It will require applicants to transition to the new permit once it is in effect, including compliance with any new requirements.
-New facilities can begin the permit process, but Ecology may not complete permit review and approval until a new general permit is in effect.
+An agreed order is binding and does not include a right of appeal for the applicant.
+It will require applicants to transition to the new permit once it is in effect.
+This includes complying with new requirements.
+New facilities can begin the permit process, but we may not complete permit review and approval until a new general permit is in effect.